jmd-dk/concept/concept/docs/tutorial/beyond_matter_only.rst

    precisely the Boltzmann order.
 A few examples shall illuminate this
    concept:

-   - **Bolzmann order 0**: The lowest moment, corresponding to energy density, is solved non-linearly during the simulation, while higher moments like momentum density (on which the energy density depends) are solved purely using linear theory.
+   - **Bolzmann order 0**: The evolution equation for the lowest moment (i.e. the continuity equation for the energy density) is solved non-linearly during the simulation, while higher moments like momentum density (on which the energy density depends) are solved in pure linear theory.
-   - **Boltzmann order 1**: The two lowest moments, corresponding to energy and momentum density, are solved non-linearly during the simulation, while higher moments like pressure and shear (on which energy and momentum density depend) are solved purely using linear theory.
+   - **Boltzmann order 1**: The evolution equations for the two lowest moments (i.e. the continuity equation for the energy density and the Euler equation for the momentum density) are solved non-linearly during the simulation, while higher moments like pressure and shear (on which the energy and momentum density depend) are solved in pure linear theory.
    - **Boltzmann order -1**: None of the moments are treated non-linearly, i.e. this results in a purely linear component.
-Such components may still act with a force on other, non-linear components.
+Though the evolution of such a component is independent of the simulation, a purely linear component may still act with a force on other, non-linear components during the simulation.

    .. note::